 - Take your medication – If you’re currently taking pain medicine, take it about half an hour before the movie begins to give it time to kick in.

 For more information and tips on living with spinal narrowing symptoms, or to learn about treatments for this condition including minimally invasive spinal procedures, contact Laser Spine Institute.
-We’ll be happy to review your MRI or CT scan free of charge and let you know if you’re a candidate for one of our minimally invasive spine procedures.
+We’ll be happy to review your MRI or CT scan and let you know if you’re a candidate for one of our minimally invasive spine procedures.